Codecademy/docs/content/javascript/concepts/dates/terms/setUTCHours/setUTCHours.md

 The `.setUTCHours()` method is called on the `myDate` object with an input argument `hoursValue` that passes the new hour value.

-Optionally, you can use the method to also set the date's minute, second, and millisecond UTC values.
-These are the valid number ranges for the time units:
+Optionally, the method can also set the date's minute, second, and millisecond UTC values.
+The valid number ranges for the time units are as follows:

 - **Hours** (required): _0_ to _23_
 - **Minutes** (optional): _0_ to _59_
 - **Seconds** (optional): _0_ to _59_
 - **Milliseconds** (optional): _0_ to _999_

-> **Note**: You can only set the object's second and millisecond values when the preceding time unit is defined in the method call.
-For example, if you want to use the method to set a `Date` object's millisecond value, you must also set its minute and second values.
+> **Note**: The object's second and millisecond values can only be set when the preceding time unit is defined in the method call.
+For example, to set a `Date` object's millisecond value, the minute and second values must be set as well.

 ## Examples